MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/visualizations/column-charts-report-builder.md

 - In a column chart, you have less space for category axis labels to display horizontally.
 If you have longer category labels, consider using a bar chart or changing the rotation angle of the label.

 - You can add special drawing styles to the individual bars on a column chart to increase its visual impact.
 Drawing styles include wedge, emboss, cylinder and light-to-dark.
 These effects are designed to improve the appearance of your 2D chart.
 If you are using a 3D chart, the drawing styles will still be applied, but may not have the same effect.
-For more information about how to add a drawing style to a bar chart, see [Add Bevel, Emboss, and Texture Styles to a Chart &#40;Power BI Report Builder&#41;](/sql/reporting-services/report-design/chart-effects-add-bevel-emboss-or-texture-report-builder).
+For more information about how to add a drawing style to a bar chart, see [Add bevel, emboss, or texture to a paginated report chart (Power BI Report Builder)](chart-effects-add-bevel-emboss-or-texture-report-builder.md).

 - Unique to column charts is the ability to show your chart as a histogram or Pareto chart.
 To do so, set the ShowColumnAs property to **Histogram** or **Pareto** in the Properties window to **true**.